TacticalMetaphysics/Lisien/lisien/design.rst

 #.
 Take the ``WindowDict`` from the top of the ``TurnDict``'s "past"
    stack, and pop/append the "past" and "future" stacks as in step 2.
-If the tick of the pair on top of the "past" stack is strictly after the previous keyframe, return the value.
+If the tick of the pair on top of the "past" stack is strictly after the previous keyframe, return that value.
+Otherwise, return the value from the keyframe, raising ``KeyError`` if there is none.

-When a keyframe in this branch is more recent than the value in the ``TurnDict``, but not after the present time, return the value given by the keyframe instead; if absent from the keyframe, the value is unset, and a ``KeyError`` should be raised.
-If neither a fact nor a keyframe value can be found in the current branch, look up the branch's parent and the time at which the branches diverged, and try looking up the value at that time, in that branch.
-If the branch has no parent -- that is, if it's a "trunk" branch -- the value was never set, and a ``KeyError`` should be raised.
+#.
+If neither a fact nor a keyframe value can be found in the current
+branch, look up the branch's parent and the time at which the branches diverged, and try looking up the value at that time, in that branch.

+#.
+If the branch has no parent -- that is, if it's a "main" branch --
+the value was never set, and a ``KeyError`` should be raised.

 Keycaches
 =========